 - We have also been working towards more realistic standards of need over the long term, a concept that was included in HB 1151.
 This bill was passed and signed by the Governor late in March, making $15 million in federal funding for disaster cash assistance available in the state.

 The eviction moratorium (now extended by the Governor through the end of June) was necessary but has put both tenants and landlords in precarious positions.
-To prevent a spike in homelessness, we have been supporting legislation that provides an off-ramp from the moratorium with help for both tenants and small landlords.
+To prevent a spike in homelessness, we supported legislation that provides an off-ramp from the moratorium with help for both tenants and small landlords.

 - SB 5160 – mediation on evictions, legal assistance for tenants, and help for landlords.
-This has passed both House and Senate and the two versions are being reconciled.
+This bill passed the legislature and went on to the Governor for his signature.
 We also supported SB 5139, temporary limits on rent increases after the end of the moratorium, but it is not moving forward.

 - HB 1277 – a permanent state-funded rental assistance and housing stability program with revenue from an increased document recording fee on real estate transactions.
-This bill is scheduled for action in the Senate Ways and Means Committee on April 12.
+This bill passed in both House and Senate and went to the Governor for signature.

 - the Housing Trust Fund ($290 million currently included in the budget),